-Our goal is to provide the highest quality of care with patient-centered treatment for patients of all ages.
+Our goal is to provide the highest quality of pediatric ENT care with patient-centered treatment for patients of all ages.
 Our caring team of experts treat a full range of ENT issues for infants, children, and teens with the utmost attention to detail, compassion, and concern.
-We will partner with you to create a custom treatment plan for your child’s health and well-being.
+Our pediatric hearing specialists will partner with you to create a custom treatment plan for your child’s health and well-being.

 Pediatric surgical treatment

-The three procedures described below are common treatments for children suffering with ENT issues that affect their quality of life.
+The three procedures described below are common pediatric ENT treatments for children suffering with ENT issues that affect their quality of life.

 Preparing for pediatric ENT surgery: